nup002/Mathboard/readme.md

 <p align="center">
 <img src="https://cdn.hackaday.io/images/1746721664193689607.jpg" width="400">
 </p>
-With the Matboard you can type 75 of the most common symbols used in algebra, calculus, set theory and logic, as well as all greek letters (including uppercase).
-The following equations are a few examples of what you can type directly with the Matboard:
+With the Mathboard you can type 75 of the most common symbols used in algebra, calculus, set theory and logic, as well as all greek letters (including uppercase).
+The following equations are a few examples of what you can type directly with the Mathboard:

 <p style="text-align: center;"><font size="4">
 E = mc²<br>